Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 ### []()Farm Plots

-Farm plots are designated with `/plot set farm` A Farm plot players to only build/destroy blocks designated in the Towny Config.yml at global_town_settings.farm_plot_allow_blocks.
+Farm plots are designated with `/plot set farm` A Farm plot players to only build/destroy blocks designated in the Towny Config.yml at `global_town_settings.farm_plot_allow_blocks`.
 By default this list includes "LONG_GRASS, DOUBLE_PLANT, YELLOW_FLOWER, RED_ROSE, PUMPKIN_STEM, MELON_STEM, BEETROOT_BLOCK, CARROT, POTATO, CROPS, MELON_BLOCK, PUMPKIN".

 Who can build/destroy these blocks is still determined by the plot's perm line seen in the /plot perm screen.
 This means that if B=rao, anyone can plant/place the allowed blocks in the plot.
 If the B=r-- then only town residents can plant/place the allowed blocks.

 If admins want, they can add SOIL to the allowed blocks list, which will allow anyone allowed via the perm line to also make soil with a hoe.
 By default SOIL is not included and only admins/mayors/assistants will be able to create soil with a hoe.
 Towny already protects soil from being stomped into grass, so soil will only return to dirt if it is not irrigated.

-Farm plots also allow town residents to kill animals in the plot.
+Farm plots also allow player to kill animals in the plot.
+In order to kill the configured animals list the player must be able to break wheat blocks on the plot.
 The list of animals is set in the config at global_town_settings.farm_animals.
 By default this list includes "PIG,COW,CHICKEN,SHEEP,MOOSHROOM".

 ### []()Bank Plots